sjk0709/Electrophysiology/README.md

-### Example_euler are examples that simulate ion channel models with Euler method.
+# Electrophysiology

-### Example_scipy are examples that simulate ion channel models with scipy library.
+- These codes are examples that can simulate ion channel models with various numerical methods or libraries such as Scipy or Myokit(http://myokit.org/).

 ## Model description
 #### Hodgkin Huxley 1592d